mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 * FaunaDB is an example of a database that implements the approach on the Calvin paper

-## Cassandra in 50 Words or Less

-* “Apache Cassandra is an open source, distributed, decentralized, elastically scalable, highly available, fault-tolerant, tuneably consistent, row-oriented database.
-Cassandra bases its distribution design on Amazon’s Dynamo and its data model on Google’s Bigtable, with a query language similar to SQL"

 ## Cassandra features

 * It uses gossip protcol (feature of peer-to-peer architecture) to maintain details of other nodes.
 * It allows tunable cosistency and client can decide for each write/read (how many RF?)
-* You can remove one column value alone in Cassandra
+* It is possible to remove one column value alone in Cassandra

 ## Cap Theorem (Brewer's theorem)